 Get Thrills in the Desert

 Enjoying the festive season in the desert has its own magic that can’t be just put into words.
-You can experience the sandy Christmas instead of a snowy one, a golden Christmas as a replacement for white and warm Christmas in place of a chilly one!
+You can experience a sandy Christmas instead of a snowy one, a golden Christmas as a replacement for white and warm Christmas in place of a chilly one!

-You can end the year as well as start the year with a bang as you have experience of the exhilaration from the adrenaline-fuelling activities.
-From sandboarding to desert safari to desert biking is completely untainted and uninhabited areas of deserts.
-You can treat yourself to daring Christmas week or start a new year with a bang.
-With endless sand dunes to mount on the challenge yourself as you race on the quad-bike through the Egyptian desert where the stunning golden hues will take your mind off of the civilization for some time.
+You can end the year as well as start the year with a bang as you have experienced the exhilaration from the adrenaline-fuelling activities.
+From sandboarding to desert safari to desert biking completely untainted and uninhabited areas of deserts.
+You can treat yourself to a daring Christmas week or start a new year with a bang.
+With endless sand dunes to mount on challenge yourself as you race on the quad-bike through the Egyptian desert where the stunning golden hues will take your mind off of the civilization for some time.

 Discover Coptic Christianity in Egypt

 Christmas would not be Christmas while not visiting the church and being a locality of the mass.
 You will be amazed to see some of the oldest and most beautiful churches that are spread around the Egyptian street.
-From the church of the Virgin Mary aka the Hanging church to St. George Church to Coptic Orthodox Church, you will be astounded to see churches with opulent interiors and imposing exteriors.
+From the church of the Virgin Mary aka the Hanging church to St. George Church to the Coptic Orthodox Church, you will be astounded to see churches with opulent interiors and imposing exteriors.

 Even though Christmas is celebrated on 7th January in Egypt, the churches are well-decorated on 25th December with beautifully adorned Christmas trees, colorful ribbons, fresh wreaths, and adorable managers.
-You will also get to listen to the biblical story of when Jesus Christ had visited Egypt after fleeing from Jerusalem.
+You will also get to listen to the biblical story of when Jesus Christ visited Egypt after fleeing from Jerusalem.
 Moreover, the best part is the festive ambiance does not end on New Year but continues even a week after until 7th January.
 This is because Egyptians celebrate Coptic Christmas.